ImmortalDemonGod/bio-systems-engineering/reports/01_longitudinal_study.md

 ## Abstract

 This longitudinal case study documents a **103-day systematic intervention** targeting biomechanical efficiency in endurance running.
-Using an automated data pipeline with rigorous signal filtering, we demonstrate a **+21% improvement in Efficiency Factor** (from baseline phase W17-20: 0.0142 to final phase W34-36: 0.0171) and a **+10 spm increase in cadence** following targeted neuromuscular training.
-The intervention occurred during periods of high environmental stress (temperatures 27-32°C), providing evidence of maintained adaptation under thermal load.
+Using an automated data pipeline with rigorous signal filtering, we demonstrate a **+18% improvement in Efficiency Factor** (from RPE 10 baseline test 0.0180 to RPE 10 retest 0.0212) and a **+6 spm increase in cadence** following targeted neuromuscular training.
+The final test occurred in extreme heat (36°C vs 20°C baseline), providing strong evidence of physiological adaptation despite thermal handicap.

 **Key Innovation:** Implementation of a "Run-Only Filter" that mathematically excludes recovery periods from performance calculations, ensuring metrics reflect pure running physiology rather than aggregate activity.